Using AI in Transana

 This is, of course, all part of a rapidly changing landscape.
 Different models have different designs and capabilities.
 New Ollama models come out frequently.
 New chips are announced regularly.
 I can speed up AI processing on my slowest Mac by linking it to the Ollama server on my fastest Windows computer.
 This page only scratches the surface.

-Asking AI to Evaluate AI
+Having AI Evaluate and Rank AI

 The task of evaluating and ranking the AI results produced by all of these tests, as described above, proved quite difficult and time-consuming.
 It is a task that I have not had adequate time to complete as of this time of this writing.
 Then it occurred to me that I could ask AI to handle this task.